-I constructed a random sample of around 45,000 filings from 2006 to 2009, with an equal number of cases per year.
+I constructed a random sample of around 45,000 filings from 2006 to 2009.
 I downloaded over 1,200,000 pages of PDFs from the legal documents of those filing, hand-collected and parsed the documents, and then cleaned them into usable data.
 From the bankruptcy forms, I recorded characteristics of households such as: gross income, disposable income, household size, expenses, address, employment status, employment tenure, assets, liabilities, among others.
 This is a novel dataset, which has not been collected in such magnitude and richness before.

-$^{32}$ I collect 44,862 cases (and 51,000 documents) since some courts only granted me an exception fee for at the most 500 cases.
+$3^{2}$ I collect 44,862 cases (and over 51,000 documents) since some courts only granted me an exception fee for at the most 500 cases.